VasilSokolov/WebAppUsersForm/README.md

 # WebAppUsersForm
 Simple Web App of UsersForm

-  It will be created on 4 user storys.
+  It will be created on 4 user stories.

   1.Configurate and create back-end part.
   2.Configurate and create REST services bethween back-end and front-end.